 In 2014, New York became the 23rd state to legalize medical marijuana.
 With some of the stricter policies and more rigid limitations compared to other states, it can be challenging to determine if you’ll be able to qualify and what the rules to follow are.

 Getting your medical marijuana card in New York is a relatively simple process if you qualify, and we can walk you through it.

-In this guide, we’ll define medical marijuana, discuss New York State laws regarding marijuana, and the conditions that qualify.
+In this guide, we’ll define medical marijuana, discuss New York marijuana legalization, and the conditions that qualify.
 Then we’ll show you how to get your medical marijuana card and be on your way to alleviating pain and suffering once and for all.

 What Defines Medical Marijuana?

 Medical marijuana has the same properties as recreational marijuana but is recommended by a specialized doctor to ease symptoms of certain diseases and conditions.

 Once considered a recreational drug, science has fine-tuned the definition of marijuana.
 Medical marijuana use is on the rise due to its ability to help those with certain conditions.

 Medical marijuana must be recommended by a specially licensed medical marijuana physician.
 While it can’t treat or cure diseases and health issues, it can help alleviate symptoms and make you feel better.

 Cannabis contains hundreds of chemical compounds called cannabinoids.
 THC, the main cannabinoid that creates a “high”, is among the most well-known.